System Design Interview Prep for Indian Engineers

 - Partition tolerance: System works despite network failures

 Since network partitions are unavoidable, the real choice is between CP (consistent but may reject requests) and AP (always responds but may serve stale data).
 Banking systems choose CP.
 Social media feeds choose AP.
+Knowing when to pick which one is probably the most important thing you can signal in an interview.

 Message Queues